Guides

 Challenges of Phone Number Validation in Joi

-• The `joi-phone-number` extension has historically bypassed core checks.
-This oversight allows syntactically correct but non-existent numbers to pass validation, a flaw that can reappear as the plugin evolves.
+• Some extensions, like joi-phone-number, have historically bypassed proper checks.
+This oversight allows syntactically correct but non-existent numbers to pass validation, as the logic exists outside of Joi's primary test suite.

 Validate Phone Numbers with Abstract API